Magnesium for Sleep

 Magnesium and Sleep

-Magnesium plays a role in relieving many issues that may contribute to poor sleep including muscle tension, stress and anxiousness.
-Taking magnesium as a sleep aid is an alternative to some other over-the-counter options.
+Magnesium plays a role in relieving many issues that may contribute to poor sleep including muscle tension and stress.
+Taking magnesium as a sleep aid is an opportunity to help support your body's natural sleep processes through making sure it gets enough of this critical nutrient.

 Why does magnesium help you sleep?
 Magnesium is essential for whole-body wellness, including the healthy functioning of GABA receptors.
 GABA stands for gamma-aminobutyric acid, which is a neurotransmitter that helps calm the brain and reduce tension.
-It’s responsible for helping the brain “switch off” so you can sleep.
+Magnesium helps increase GABA, which is responsible for helping the brain “switch off” so you can sleep.
 Have you ever lain in bed staring at the ceiling with your thoughts racing?
 Magnesium and your GABA receptors may have played a role.

 Magnesium also supports nerve and muscle function, decreasing their excitability.
 If you have low magnesium levels you may have increased irritability in your nerves and muscles, and as a result, your sleep could be affected.
+Magnesium helps soothe muscle fibers, promoting muscle comfort and relaxation.
 Magnesium also helps regulate stress hormones.7 All this adds up to a potentially significant increase in sleep quality from magnesium.

 How Does Magnesium Help You Sleep?